CatCard and Door Access Code

-UAPD and Residence Life have joined efforts to institute a liaison program in our hall communities.
-The program assigns a specific officer(s) to each residence hall.
+UAPD and Housing & Residential Life have joined efforts to institute a liaison program in our communities.
+The program assigns a specific officer(s) to each dorm.
 This unique concept allows for a community-oriented/problem-oriented policing approach and encourages residents to get to know members of UAPD.
-Liaison officers can provide presentations to residents or assist in solving problems common to the entire residence hall.
-To find out who your liaison is, ask your Community Director, Resident Assistant, or review the UAPD Liaison Listing.
+Liaison officers can provide presentations to residents or assist in solving problems common to the entire building.
+To find out who your liaison is, ask your Community Director, Graduate Resident Assistant, or review the UAPD website.

 UA Alert is a free service that allows registered users – including University of Arizona students, faculty and staff – to receive emergency alerts on their cell phones or other mobile devices during a campus emergency.
 UA Alert messages will be sent only during critical situations.
 This service is free and voluntary, but you are strongly urged to register, as it is the only way you can receive an emergency text message from the UA.